How Machine Learning Is Optimizing Employee Schedules and Experience

 4) Adaptation of Remote and Hybrid Work Models

-As more contact centers transition to remote work and hybrid staffing arrangements, WFM solutions must evolve with the times.
+As more contact centres transition to remote work and hybrid staffing arrangements, WFM solutions must evolve with the times.
 If employees are only in the office a few days a week, for example, those days should be optimized for training sessions and team meetings.
-Good WFM software allows call centers to set policy rules that help ensure that agents and managers can maximize time when they meet in the office.
+Good WFM software allows call centres to set policy rules that help ensure that agents and managers can maximize time when they meet in the office.

-For any WFM solution to meet the needs of the contact center in the era of the Great Resignation, it must be able to balance the demands of the business with those of the employees for a better work-life balance.
-By using Machine Learning capabilities to enable fairness in scheduling, skills usage assessment, and efficiency, it enables call centers to reduce schedule decline by 8% and administrative hours by 9%, while increasing agent occupancy by 9%.
+For any WFM solution to meet the needs of the contact centre in the era of the Great Resignation, it must be able to balance the demands of the business with those of the employees for a better work-life balance.
+By using Machine Learning capabilities to enable fairness in scheduling, skills usage assessment, and efficiency, it enables call centres to reduce schedule decline by 8% and administrative hours by 9%, while increasing agent occupancy by 9%.